 - 1. For the present turn off the RDS encoder support in the broadcast automation system. - 2.
 Connect the RDS encoder and configure all basic parameters like PI, default PS, text setup, enable appropriate text services (usually Radiotext 1).
-Use the Windows control software or the internal website or a terminal application.
+Use the Windows control software or a terminal application.
 Store all setting into EEPROM.
 Exit the Windows control software or the terminal. - 3.
-Find out the baudrate (speed) or network protocol that is used by the broadcast automation system for communicating with the RDS encoder.
-Configure the connection parameters, using Device setup dialogue box or a terminal.
-Follow the instructions in the document 'P132 RDS Encoders Communication Ports and Internet Functions'. - 4.
-Reset the RDS encoder if necessary for the network settings to take effect. - 5.
+Find out the baudrate (speed) that is used by the broadcast automation system for communicating with the RDS encoder.
+Configure the connection parameters, using Device setup dialogue box or a terminal. - 4.
 Turn on the RDS encoder support in the broadcast automation system.